zaiisao/Documentation/en/Real-time-Messaging/RTM_product.md

 ## Real-time Messaging vs. Signaling

-The Agora Real-time Messaging system (RTM) is designed to replace the legacy Signaling system.
-We are dedicated to lauching an real-time messaging with features way beyond the above-mentioned ones.
+The Agora Real-time Messaging system (RTM) is designed to replace the legacy Signaling system with much more exciting features.

 Our plan:

-- Features including user property, channel property, offline peer-to-peer message, and history messages are coming by the end of May, 2019.
-- Interoperability between the Agora RTM system and the Agora Signaling system will be implemented by the end of June, 2019.
+- Interoperability between the Agora RTM system and the Agora Signaling system is not yet implemented but will be implemented soon.
-- Maintenance to the legacy Signaling system will cease by the end of 2019.
+- Maintenance to the legacy Signaling system will end in the fourth quarter of 2019.